Ae3232/headless-cms/content/_index.md

 ---
-title: A place where IT projects & teams meet - CoTeams
+title: A Place Where IT Projects & Teams Meet - CoTeams
 description: A platform that provides simple, transparent, and fun way for businesses and IT teams to connect, meet and collaborate.
 Post projects & hire IT talents.
   Find jobs & team up with other IT talents.